 Do You Need an EDR Security Tool?

-It’s a reasonable question considering the amount of security tools an average security operations center has.
+Considering the amount of security tools an average security operations center has, it’s a reasonable question.

-As we previously mentioned, APT groups are unleashing undetectable zero-day attacks that traditional signature matching won’t find.
-A zero-day attack is an exploit that doesn’t have an available patch for.
-Essentially, if you are hit with a zero-day attack, you are one of the first targets to witness it.
+As previously mentioned, APT groups unleash undetectable zero-day attacks that traditional signature matching won’t find.
+A zero-day attack is an exploit that doesn’t have an available patch.
+If you are hit with a zero-day attack, you are one of the first targets to witness it.
 Thus, there are no signatures pre-built to detect it.

-EDR tools aren’t the ‘grand all’ solution to stopping every threat but, they do more than their predecessor: antivirus.
+EDR tools aren’t the ‘grand all’ solution to stopping every threat, but they do more than their predecessor: antivirus.
 The advent of file-less malware attacks demands a tool like endpoint detection and response since it scans memory where file-less malware lives.
-By scanning memory, building baseline behavior models of systems, and leveraging machine learning, EDR tools are extremely effective in preventing threats.
+By monitoring memory, building baseline behavior models of systems, and leveraging machine learning, EDR tools are highly effective in preventing threats.